Slættaratindur Travel Guide

 You should watch out for icy surfaces during winter from November to April.
 The path is not visible in snow so it is not recommendable to venture up the mountain on your own during the winter season.

 Icy surface during winter is one thing but make sure to keep a close eye at the unpredictable mist in summer.
-The low-hanging fog will hide the highest mountain Slættaratindur half of the time.
+Low-hanging clouds will hide the highest mountain half of the time.

 Some days you will not see the summit at all making it difficult to reach.
 On other days, you will have a beautiful aerial view of the islands.